Bourne Bridge: Bicycle/pedestrian access

 There is a 6 ft sidewalk for pedestrian and bicycle access on the west side of the bridge.
 The sidewalk is slightly raised, but there is no fence or barrier between it and car traffic, and cyclists are recommended to walk their bicycle.
 The bridge road is plowed in winter, although the sidewalk is sometimes unplowed and unpassable.
-Bridges to the Cape are sometimes closed for safety during high winds.
+The Bourne and Sagamore bridges are sometimes closed for safety during high winds.